 Help others get recognition, relationships, and career advancement opportunities.

-If you’re wondering whether or not it’s worth it to make these changes, you should know that there is an impact to being perceived as The Climber.
+If you’re wondering whether or not it’s worth it to make these changes, you should know that there is an impact to being perceived as an overambitious corporate climber.
 There’s an impact on people you work with.

 There are also consequences for you, including: